gsai21/CrackScan/README.md

 NOTE: The code will be updated soon.

-# Under Major Revision, for IEEE Sensors Journal.
+# Under Minor Revision, for IEEE Sensors Journal.